HMS Hermione (1782): Mutiny

-The disrating of Midshipman David Casey, an experienced junior officer who had distinguished himself to Captain Pigot during the previous months, was one of the primary triggers to the mutiny.
+The disrating of Midshipman David O'Brien Casey, an experienced junior officer who had served competently under Captain Pigot during the previous months, was one of the primary triggers to the mutiny.
 About a week before the mutiny, Casey was at his station on the main top, and Pigot noticed that a gasket, one of the ties that held the sail securely, had not been tied by one of the sailors under Casey's supervision.
-Brought before Pigot, Casey apologised and took responsibility for the oversight.
-Pigot demanded that Casey apologise on his knees, an unacceptable and debasing demand of a gentleman.
+Brought before Pigot, Casey apologized and took responsibility for the oversight.
+Pigot demanded that Casey apologize on his knees, an unacceptable and debasing demand of a gentleman.
 When Casey twice refused to be humiliated in such a way, the captain ordered that he receive 12 lashes (more commonly a sailor's punishment than that of a junior officer), and he was disrated, which would effectively end his career as a naval officer.
 Casey was a popular officer amongst the crew and they felt that he was punished unfairly.
 The topmen began to plot mutiny.

 Pigot had also developed the practice of frequently flogging the last sailor down from working aloft.
 On 20 September 1797, he ordered the topsails to be reefed after a squall struck the ship.
 Dissatisfied with the speed of the operation because "these would be the yard-arm men, the most skilful topmen" he gave the order that the last men off the yard would be flogged.
 This policy was particularly unreasonable as the men would be spaced along the yard, and the two whose stations were furthest out would always be the last down.
 Three young sailors, in their haste to get down, fell to their deaths on the deck.
 One of the sailors hit and injured the master, Mr. Southcott.
 Pigot ordered their bodies thrown into the sea with the words "throw the lubbers overboard"; a particularly offensive insult in the seaman's vocabulary.
-He then instructed two boatswain's mates to flog the rest of the topmen when they complained.
-The topmen were also flogged the next morning.
+He then instructed two boatswain's mates to flog some of the topmen when they complained.
+Other topmen were flogged the next morning.

-The combination of the humiliation of Casey, the deaths of the topmen, and the severe punishment of the rest of the sailors appears to have driven the crew to mutiny.
-These factors, however, were arguably the final events in a series of harsh and brutal punishments by Pigot.
-Dudley Pope, in his book The Black Ship, argues that it was not Pigot's cruelty that drove the men to mutiny but the general injustice that he showed in his favouritism to some and overly harsh punishment of others.
-Had Pigot remained more even-handed in his leadership, the mutiny might have been avoided.
+The combination of the humiliation of Casey, the deaths of the three topmen, and the severe punishment of other sailors appears to have driven some of the crew to mutiny.
+These immediate factors were, however, also the final events in a series of harsh and brutal punishments by Pigot.
+Dudley Pope, in his book The Black Ship, argues that it was not Pigot's cruelty that drove the men to mutiny but his showing favouritism to some crewmen while inflicting overly harsh punishment on others.
+Had Pigot been more even-handed in his discipline, the mutiny might have been avoided.